 From coffee shops and locally-loved farmer’s markets to one of D.C.’s most famous parks and various cuisines, Columbia Heights is a vibrant example of D.C.’s diverse roots!

 Columbia Heights is beloved and heralded as one of Washington, D.C.’s most vibrant and diverse neighborhoods, reflected in its eclectic collection of cuisines, businesses, and residents, including a deep-rooted Hispanic community.
 From its variety of quaint coffee shops, wide range of restaurants, and hidden gems, this Northwest neighborhood of D.C. is off the beaten path (no tourist traffic!) and will offer an unparalleled District experience usually saved only for locals !

 Owned by Washingtonians, Tynan offers a variety of affordable and delicious coffees and teas in a low-key environment.
 With a mission to connect with customers in across “vibrant, diversified DC neighborhoods,” Tynan’s cozy vibe is perfect for sipping a drink alone, getting some work done, or meeting a friend!

 2. The Coupe

-A cafe and bar, The Coupe is a treasured community gathering place and aims to support it by sourcing a majority of its products from small, local businesses—including coffee beans from other local coffeehouse, Tryst!
-The Coupe offers seven flavor options, customer favorites like the Cuban coffee, and frappes for those feeling a little fanciful!
+A cafe and bar, The Coupe is a treasured community gathering place and aims to support it by sourcing a majority of its products from small, local businesses—including coffee beans from another local coffeehouse, Tryst!
+The Coupe offers seven flavor options, customer favorites like Cuban coffee, and frappes for those feeling a little fanciful!
 No matter what you choose, you can’t go wrong!